 Be the Tenant Landlords Want

 One of the top priorities of landlords and property managers is finding good tenants.
 If you read the Facebook forums, you’ll see how many landlords have leased to bad renters.
-They don’t want that experience again, they want someone like you.

 What is a Good Tenant?